-Create and Review the Document

-For documents that originate on paper, such as loan closing documents, the typical origination workflow remains the same.
-Documents are physically prepared and reviewed as usual.

-But where possible, such as with loan satisfactions and assignments, eRecording permits the creation of a digital document from a pre-approved template.
+Create and review the document For documents that originate on paper, such as loan closing documents, the typical origination workflow remains the same.
+The document submitter physically prepares and reviews the documents as usual.
+But where possible, such as with loan satisfactions and assignments, eRecording permits the creation of a digital document from a preapproved template.
 Individual templates can be configured to meet the submission requirements for a specific county.
 The process is simply a matter of filling in the blanks.
 The templates maintain the proper formats and request all the necessary information.
 Use of these templates can greatly reduce errors in document creation and increase document acceptance at the recording office.

-With digital documents, document review by the necessary parties can also be conducted online.
+With digital documents, the necessary parties can also conduct document review online.
 Rather than moving the document from desk to desk, the individuals involved can simply call up the document on their computers and review the information.

-Sign and Notarize the Document

-With digital documents, your eRecording application will embed digital signatures and notaries, effectively eliminating the steps of manually signing and notarizing documents.
+Sign and notarize the document With digital documents, your eRecording application will embed digital signatures and notaries, effectively eliminating the steps of manually signing and notarizing documents.
 With documents that have been manually prepared, the responsible parties still sign the document to verify acceptance of the contents.
 The signed document is then signed again by a notary public, creating a notary stamp.
 Finally, the physical document is scanned into the electronic recording application, creating an electronic image.
 From this point, the process of recording a document that was manually prepared vs. a digitally created document becomes virtually the same.

-Examine Document, Calculate Fee, and Attach Payment

-The completed document is analyzed and checked using the specific recording office's criteria.
+Examine document, calculate fee, and attach payment The CSC eRecording solution analyzes and checks the completed document using the specific recording office's criteria.
 If there are no errors, the completed document is ready to be transmitted to the recording office.
 Using the recorder's fee schedule, the document preparation system will calculate the appropriate charges.
 This takes the guesswork out of fee calculations, greatly reducing the number of documents rejected because of incorrect fees.

-Transmit the Document

-While the previous steps are easier with digital tools, the most noticeable benefits occur in the remaining steps: the delivery and recording of the prepared documents.

-When transmitted electronically (generally over the Internet) to the desired county recording office, the completed document arrives in seconds.
+Transmit the document While the previous steps are easier with digital tools, the most noticeable benefits occur in the remaining steps: the delivery and recording of the prepared documents.
+Why eRecording? | 2017 When transmitted electronically (generally over the Internet) to the desired county recording office, the completed document arrives in seconds.
 This eliminates the necessity and expense of couriers or other delivery mechanisms and removes one of the major time constraints.

-Receive Acknowledgement

-Once the recording office has processed the request, an authenticated copy of the electronic document and the receipt are returned to the recipient.
+Receive acknowledgement Once the recording office has processed the request, it returns an authenticated copy of the electronic document and the receipt to the recipient.
 The return takes place using the same transmission medium as the incoming transaction, usually the Internet.

-With the data processing capabilities of today's computer systems, the entire recording and filing process can take place in seconds, not hours, or days.
+The bottom line By minimizing time requirements, reducing costs, and increasing acceptance and accuracy, everyone involved is more productive and better able to do their jobs.
+With the data processing capabilities of today's computer systems, the entire recording and filing process can take place in seconds, not hours or days.
 The complete turnaround time from submission to return is effectively reduced to minutes instead of months.
-In addition, the process is more accurate, with fewer rejections due to incorrect formats, incomplete information or incorrect fees.
+In addition, the process is more accurate, with fewer rejections due to incorrect formats, incomplete information, or incorrect fees.
+What to look for in an eRecording provider An eRecording service provider should enable a submitter to:

-By minimizing time requirements, reducing costs, and increasing acceptance and accuracy, everyone involved is more productive and better able to do their jobs.

-By minimizing time requirements, reducing costs and increasing acceptance and accuracy, everyone involved is more productive and better able to do their jobs.

-An eRecording service provider should enable a submitter to: